Introduction to CSS

 Statements

-A CSS style sheet consists of a sequence of statements.
+A style sheet is made up of a sequence of statements.
 Each statement is either a ruleset or an at-rule.

 Rulesets

-A ruleset is a statement that tells the user agent (UA) how to render an element or elements.
+A ruleset (sometimes called just a rule) is a statement that tells the user agent (UA) how to render an element or elements.

 ruleset.png